 Crackle has improved over the years and currently offers a good variety of well-known movies and TV shows.
-So, if you are looking for something fun and free to do this weekend, we’ll explain how to stream on Crackle, its pros and cons, and recommend some content that is worth checking out.
-Let’s get started!
+So, if you are looking for something fun and free to do this weekend, it’s worth checking out Crackle.
+We will also go over its pros and cons, and recommend some content that is worth watching.

-You can sign up for a free account with Crackle here.
+You can sign up for a free Crackle account at the link below.
 Unfortunately, there are no ad-free versions in the US at this time, so there’s no premium tier to this service.

 How to stream movies and shows on Crackle

 One of the great things about Crackle is that you can stream movies and shows on a huge variety of devices.
 You can access it on your PC through the service’s website and on your tablet or smartphone via its Android or iOS app.
-It’s even available on a variety of smart TVs and game consoles, including PlayStation 3 and 4, Xbox 360 and Xbox One, Amazon Fire TV, and more.
+It’s even available on a variety of smart TVs and game consoles, including PlayStation 4, Xbox One, Amazon Fire TV, and more.

 The interface is minimalist and easy to use.
-On the front page of the website and mobile app you will find featured films and shows, but you can also sort by recently added, most popular, as well by genre or alphabetically.
-Among the movies and TV series you will also find trailers and clips.
+On the front page of the website and mobile app, you will find featured films and shows, but you can also sort by recently added as well by genre or alphabetically.
+Among the movies and TV series, you will also find trailers and clips.

 Crackle movie and show selection

 If everything so far sounds good, you might be asking yourself if the content on the platform is great too.
 While by no means rivaling the vast libraries of the likes of Netflix and Hulu, Crackle does have some surprisingly good content.
-The streaming service has around 150 feature-length movies and 75 series you can choose from.
+The streaming service has hundreds of feature-length movies and over 170 series you can choose from.

 What about the ads?